finalnewboutnsi-04-1

 The Role of Money Scripts

 Unconscious beliefs about money, often called money scripts, shape our financial behaviors.
+Our personal experiences often shape these unconscious beliefs about money.
 These scripts are learned early, usually from family or cultural influences.
 For instance, if you grew up hearing “Money doesn’t grow on trees,” you might believe that money is always scarce, even if you’re financially stable.

 Common money scripts include: